marmelab/react-admin/docs/DataProviderWriting.md

 ## `getManyReference`

-React-admin calls `dataProvider.getManyReference()` to fetch several records related to another one.
+React-admin calls `dataProvider.getManyReference()` to fetch the records related to another record.
+Although similar to `getList`, this method is designed for relationships.
+It is necessary because some APIs require a different query to fetch related records (e.g. `GET /posts/123/comments` to fetch comments related to post 123).

 **Interface**